Exploring the Water of Leith4th Jun 2018

 If you see the path to its conclusion you’ll end up in the Shore area of Leith.
 Here there are plenty of pubs, restaurants and amenities for your refreshment.

 The Water of Leith is, for me, a very special place.
-If you’re visiting Edinburgh for more than just a couple of days, take some time out from rushing around the attractions, sampling our range of tours and experience this wonderful walk.
+If you’re visiting Edinburgh for more than just a couple of days, take some time out from rushing around the attractions, sampling our range of history walks and ghost tours and experience this wonderful walk.